What is Model Builder and how does it work?

-In Model Builder, you need to select a machine learning model type.
-The type of model depends on what sort of prediction you are trying to make.
+In Model Builder, you need to select a scenario.
+The type of scenario depends on what type of prediction you are trying to make.

-Binary classification is used to categorize data into two categories (yes/no; pass/fail; true/false; positive/negative).
+Classification is used to categorize data into categories.

 Regression is used to predict numbers.

-Once you have chosen your model type, Model Builder asks you to provide a dataset.
+Once you have chosen your scenario, Model Builder asks you to provide a dataset.
 The data is used to train, evaluate, and choose the best model for your scenario.

 Choose the output to predict (label)